MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates-as-components-how-to.md

 1. Add some sample records to the table.

-1. In the **Set up** workspace, add a [table permission](../security/table-permissions.md) to allow read access and assign to appropriate web roles.
+1. In the **Security** workspace, add a [table permission](../security/table-permissions.md) to allow read access and assign to appropriate web roles.

 ### Create web template with manifest